What can I do about climate change?

 Tackling air pollution with trees

-Air pollution can have a serious impact on our health, global climate and biodiversity, but there are ways to reduce it.
-Discover the role trees have to play.
+Air pollution can have a serious impact on our health, global climate and biodiversity, but trees can help.